nostrumbiodiscovery/pele_platform/docs/build_docs/source/errors/index.rst

 Connections Error
 ------------------

 This error indicates the the PDB file is missing the connectivity section.
-To resolve the issue, you should import the PDB in Schrödinger aestro and preprocess it, launching the Protein Preparation Wizard.
+To resolve the issue, you should import the PDB in SchrödingerMaestro and preprocess it, launching the Protein Preparation Wizard.

 ..  code-block:: console